smanolloff/svg_drawer/README.md

     table = SvgDrawer::Table.new(columns: 2)
     ```

 * Create a table with 2 columns and a default row height of `100`.
-Each will still be able to specify its own, different height though:
+Each row will still be able to specify its own, or contain a cell with different height, though:

     ```ruby
     table = SvgDrawer::Table.new(columns: 2, row_height: 100)